 It was, in fact, one of the most difficult and dangerous operations of the war and it was only due to the high efficiency and unremitting energy and zeal of the minesweepers working under the inspiring leadership of Captain H.G.
-Hopper RN that the clearance was effected in twenty two working days, six days inside the estimate.
-Seventy-five mine length of channel swept seventeen times and 267 mines detonated.
+Hopper RN that the clearance was effected in twenty-two working days, six days inside the estimate.
+Seventy-five mine lengths of channel had been swept seventeen times and 267 mines had been detonated.

 River Scheldt mine clearance force.

 Force ‘A’ River clearance from Sheerness.
 Captain Hopper